Charles Schwab vs Fidelity 2026: Which Brokerage Should You Choose?

 Who's Fidelity Best For?

-Long-term investors focused on keeping costs as low as possible, retirement savers, people who want strong research tools, and anyone buying international stocks.
+Long-term investors focused on keeping costs as low as possible, retirement savers, people who want serious research tools, and anyone buying international stocks.

 Feature-by-Feature Breakdown: Charles Schwab vs Fidelity